The Hydrostatic Mass Bias and the $\sigma_8$ Tension: A Multi-Probe Forecast for Stage-IV/V Surveys

 The Simons Observatory (SO) serves as a critical precursor to CMB-S4, deploying a 6m Large Aperture Telescope (LAT) with 93/145 GHz bands to refine cluster cosmology methodologies \citep{SO_25}.
-It delivers finer angular resolution (2.2′ at 93 GHz, 1.4′ at 145 GHz) than CMB-S4 but higher noise (8.0/10.0~$\mu$K-arcmin, respectively), trading sensitivity for early calibration power \citep{SO_telescope_specs}.
-SO′s greatest impact for $b_{\rm HSE}$ studies lies in enabling early multi-probe mass calibration: when combined with optical surveys like LSST or DESI, SO′s tSZ and CMB lensing maps can constrain the mean cluster mass with $\sigma(M)/M \sim 0.03$ at $z \sim 1$ \citep{SO_25}, providing a benchmark for validating the mass--observable relations that CMB-S4 will rely on.
-Furthermore, SO′s early tSZ cluster catalogs, spanning $z \lesssim 1.5$, will offer empirical constraints on the redshift evolution of $b_{\rm HSE}$, reducing systematic uncertainties in CMB-S4′s forecasting frameworks \citep{SO_25, CMBS4_Book}.
+It delivers finer angular resolution ($2.2^{\prime}$ at 93 GHz, $1.4^{\prime}$ at 145 GHz) than CMB-S4 but higher noise (8.0/10.0~$\mu$K-arcmin, respectively), trading sensitivity for early calibration power \citep{SO_telescope_specs}.
+SO's greatest impact for $b_{\rm HSE}$ studies lies in enabling early multi-probe mass calibration: when combined with optical surveys like LSST or DESI, SO's tSZ and CMB lensing maps can constrain the mean cluster mass with $\sigma(M)/M \sim 0.03$ at $z \sim 1$ \citep{SO_25}, providing a benchmark for validating the mass--observable relations that CMB-S4 will rely on.
+Furthermore, SO's early tSZ cluster catalogs, spanning $z \lesssim 1.5$, will offer empirical constraints on the redshift evolution of $b_{\rm HSE}$, reducing systematic uncertainties in CMB-S4's forecasting frameworks \citep{SO_25, CMBS4_Book}.